 Victor and Kennel argue that the target of limiting global warming below 2°C relative to pre-industrial levels (the “2°C goal,” or rather, “limit”), adopted by the international community, should be dropped.

-PAS-PNA is a project which provides francophone Least Developed Countries (LDCs) in sub-Saharan Africa with science-based support when formulating their national adaptation plans (NAPs).
+This project provides francophone Least Developed Countries in sub-Saharan Africa with science-based support when formulating their national adaptation plans (NAPs).
 In addition, it will these countries’ access to international climate finance and establish national, international and regional platforms to share knowledge and experiences.

 This research project is a collaboration between nine European institutions.
 It takes a fresh look at how the EU 2020 Strategy can achieve its goal of smart, sustainable and inclusive economic growth, particularly undertaking novel complexity approaches to the integration of policies involving the nexus between water, food, energy, land use and climate change.